 Everyday Cheapskate: How to Get Yellow-Stained Bed Pillows White Again

-Favorite bed pillows get a lot of use every night.
+Our favorite bed pillows get a lot of use every night.
 We keep clean pillowcases on them and don't think much about the pillow inside until it's time to change the bed linens.
-Have you looked lately?
+Have you looked recently?

-The culprit is sweat, the chemical composition of which varies from one person to the next depending on everything from what that person has been eating to what medications he or she is taking.
+The culprit is sweat, the chemical composition of which varies from one person to the next.
 Now add drool, body oils, makeup and hair products transferred to the pillow from lying down with wet hair; all of these things discolor pillows over time.
-But why not the pillowcase?
-Because we launder them frequently, so stains are banished quickly before they have a chance to become a problem.
+But why not the pillowcases?
+Because we launder them frequently.
+When did you last launder your pillows?

 Check to make sure the pillow tag says that it is washable.
 Most pillows can be safely washed.
-(Do not attempt to wash memory foam pillows.)
+Do not attempt to wash memory foam pillows; instead, follow the manufacturer instructions for care and cleaning.
 Wash only one large (king-size) pillow or two smaller pillows at a time for the best results.